Skip to Content

 As I learned to prepare more and more recipes, I also learned which basics and seasonings are good to have on hand to have the ability to make a dish on short notice and not have to run out to the store or borrow from a neighbor.

-While I will admit that I am not always prepared when one of my kids will ask for eggplant parmesan or lasagna at the drop of a hat (which they have done), I dislike having to postpone making something just because the ingredients needed to make a reasonable meal were not readily available.
+While I will admit that I am not always prepared when one of my kids asks for eggplant parmesan or lasagna at the drop of a hat (which they have done), I dislike having to postpone making something just because the ingredients needed to make a reasonable meal were not readily available.

-So, I maintain selection of what I consider “pantry essentials” in my refrigerator and on my shelves at all times.
+So, I maintain a selection of what I consider “pantry essentials” in my refrigerator and on my shelves at all times.

-Initially, many of the herbs and spices were useful to me only on occasion (having been purchased for a particular recipe) and I usually just had them around as leftovers.
-However, as I began to cook more of a variety, I was really glad to have them (hey, look, I already have that !) and that is how my list began.
+Initially, many of the herbs and spices were useful to me only on occasion (having been purchased for a particular recipe), and I usually just had them around as leftovers.
+However, as I began to cook more of a variety, I was really glad to have them (hey, look, I already have that!).
+And that is how my list began.

-While, of course, most of the essentials will not be needed just for any one recipe, at least some of them are needed for most recipes, and you would be surprised how many recipes be made just with this list.
+While, of course, most of the essentials will not be needed just for any one recipe, at least some of them are needed for most recipes, and you would be surprised how many recipes can be made just with this list.
 So, if you keep whatever you use regularly on hand, it can really save you time and effort.

-Everyone has their favorite recipes, preferred seasoning, and just whatever they like to use to cook.
+Everyone has their favorite recipes, preferred seasonings, and just whatever they like to use to cook.
 Your own list should certainly reflect your own cooking tastes and style.

-Just to give you an idea, the list below is a comprehensive list of what I normally keep on hand (this does not necessarily include what I keep for baking and there may be some overlap between the two lists as some items are used for both, such a brown sugar) and, of course, it reflects the meals and desserts that I like to make for my own family and guests.
+Just to give you an idea, the list below is a comprehensive list of what I normally keep on hand (this does not necessarily include what I keep for baking, and there may be some overlap between the two lists as some items are used for both, such as brown sugar), and, of course, it reflects the meals and desserts that I like to make for my own family and guests.

 Seasoning and flavoring:

-• salt (my receipes use regular table salt)
+• salt (my recipes use regular table salt)

 • ground black or white pepper